DCAN-Labs/BIBSnet/docs/installation.md

 ## Installation

-We strongly recommend that users interested in producing segmentations run the containerized version of `CABINET`.
+We strongly recommend that users interested in producing segmentations run the containerized version of `BIBSnet`.
 However, developers may sometimes benefit from running the application outside of the container for testing.

 <br />